EasyIP2023/rails_default/README.md

-# rails_default
+# Rails Default App

-rails app with default things to make life quicker for me in the future
+Just a Rails App with default configurations to make my life easier in the future.